railsfactory/crux/README.md

 Note:
 ====

-1. Super-Admin:spree sample user.
+Super-Admin:spree sample user.
-2.Before register any store, the store registration payment method  should be updated in admin/configuration panel by super admin.
+Before register any store, the store registration payment method  should be updated in admin/configuration panel by super admin.
 Then only the store can be registered.
-3.Subdomain Configuration
+DNS Subdomain Configuration

 Example
 =======